Table of Contents_

 Try a microfiber mop for even more cleaning power, as these cleaning tools are also machine washable.

 Generally speaking, it will be easier to clean a TV with a low-pile microfiber cloth, despite being able to cover more ground at once with a high-pile cloth.
 It all comes down to maneuverability, as low-pile cloths are extremely easy to maneuver, thus simplifying the cleaning process.
-All it takes to perform a spot-clean or a dusting with a low-pile microfiber cloth is a quick wipe and then you are done.
-It must be noted, however, that high-pile microfiber is also no slouch in this department and the difference here is negligible, unlike when comparing LED vs LCD TVs.
+All it takes to perform a spot-clean or a dusting with a low-pile microfiber cloth is a quick wipe, and then you are done.
+It must be noted, however, that high-pile microfiber is also no slouch in this department, and the difference here is negligible, unlike when comparing LED vs LCD TVs.

 You can typically purchase multi-packs of low-pile microfiber cleaning cloths for much cheaper than high-pile versions.
 As a matter of fact, many high-pile microfiber cloths are only available as a single purchase, further increasing the cost.
-If you are looking to keep your various screens cleaned on a budget, consider low-pile microfiber cloths and buy in bulk.
+If you are looking to keep your various screens cleaned on a budget, consider low-pile microfiber cloths and buy them in bulk.

 Low-pile microfiber cloths are smaller, on average, and stack nicely, making them easier to store when not in use compared to high-pile microfiber cloths.
 Pick a kitchen drawer and start stacking.
-You’ll find you can fit a dozen or even more low-fiber microfiber cloths in a single draw and only two or three high-pile microfiber cloths in that same drawer.
+You’ll find you can fit a dozen or even more low-fiber microfiber cloths in a single drawer and only two or three high-pile microfiber cloths in that same drawer.

 What is a high-quality microfiber towel?